 The distribution mix is an important part of the marketing mix, ensuring that the right product gets to the right place at the right time.
 There are five major components in the distribution mix: inventory, warehousing, communication, unitization (including packaging) and transport.
 Each of these steps will involve different things depending on your type of business.

-The distribution mix is a major part of the marketing mix.
+The distribution mix is vital to marketing.
 Some details of your distribution mix may vary depending on the nature of your business.
-Here's a breakdown of the five components of the distribution mix:
+The five major components of the distribution mix are inventory, warehousing, communication, unitization and transport.
+Here is a breakdown of each component:

-Communication: Communication involves things such as marketing, sales, direct marketing, social media, emails and event sponsorship, to name just a few facets.
+- Communication: Communication involves things such as marketing, sales, direct marketing, social media marketing, email marketing and event sponsorship, to name just a few facets.
 This includes all the necessary communications that are involved in launching a product, promoting and selling the product until it becomes successful.
 Whether you spend your energy on social media or making calls, this is all a part of communication.
 Additionally, maintaining strong communication is vital to finding and maintaining investors as well as finding and maintaining loyal customers, among many other things.

 - Transport: Once the product has been promoted, processed through the warehouse and sold, it must be transported.
 Transport and warehousing affect every aspect of the distribution mix.

-Price: This refers to the value that is placed on the product.
-This is based on things such as the cost of production, the segment being targeted, the ability of the market to pay, and supply and demand.
+This refers to the value that is placed on the product.
+This is based on numerical and demographical data such as the cost of production, the segment being targeted, the ability of the market to pay, and supply and demand.

-Product: This is the actual product or service being sold.
+This is the actual product or service being sold.
 The product or service must be functional enough to allow the other elements of the marketing mix to be effective.
+It must also meet an existing need that many consumers share, or convince consumers that it meets a need they didn't know they had.

-Place: This refers to the point of sale.
+This refers to the point of sale.
 This means you must be able to attract consumers and make it easy for the consumer to purchase the product or service.
+It also refers to where within a point of sale, such as a storefront, a product is placed.
+It's the component of the marketing mix that determines which clothing item you first see when you walk into a retailer such as H&M or Old Navy.

-- Promotion: This refers to all the methods necessary to make the product or service known to the public.
+This refers to all the methods necessary to make the product or service known to the public.
+It's the component of the marketing mix that's most obviously marketing-related.

 While you do not need to be a distribution mix expert, you do need to see your business operation as a whole and understand how each part relates to the other, including the distribution mix.
 Establishing a supply chain team can improve customer service and increase profits.